PreetikaKuls/Insight-MapMyCab/README.md

 #Data Set
 Historical:
-The project is based on historical geolocation data for 500 yellow cabs in San Francisco, collected over a month's time frame.
+The project is based on historical geolocation data for 500 yellow cabs in San Francisco, collected over a month's time frame (**11 million rows**).
 The data is available as a time series, with updates on individual cab occupancy and locations at a time interval of 1 minute (approximately).
 The following table provides a snap shot of the raw data set (500 text files, each representing one cab):

 cabID, lat, long, occucpancy, timestamp